FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Workflow/scratchpad.md

 - [ ] Vague, typos, non-direct refferences, inconsistency

 On the potential victim machine, look for and ask about:
+- [ ] Did they follow any email url, produce any clicks, see any opens.
+- [ ] Did they reply with sensitive informaiton/secrets/access.
-- [ ] Unsual processes, behaviours, CPU use, Bandwidth use. continue to 1.2
+- [ ] Noticed unsual processes, behaviours, CPU use (heat, sound, slowness), Bandwidth use. continue to 1.2

 1.2.
 Extract (embedded) URLs from email content.
 Resolve the URLs to IPs.
 Check for IP reputation.